 Destination: Ranch Retreating Near Bend, Oregon

-Open countryside flanked by The Cascades make for an idyllic weekend away from it all.
+Open countryside flanked by the Cascades makes for an idyllic weekend away from it all.
 Whichever posh ranch-resort you pick — Brasada, Sunriver, or Black Butte — you’ll have nature as well as creature comforts at your doorstep.

 Saddle up for a horseback ride, take in tremendous views as you golf, settle into the spa, paddle the rivers and lakes, and indulge in inspired cuisine that goes well beyond the campfire.
 And, when (small) city life calls, downtown Bend is within easy striking distance.